-HECS‑HELP is a loan scheme for eligible students enrolled in Commonwealth Supported Places to pay their student contribution amounts.
+HECS‑HELP is a loan scheme for eligible students enrolled in Commonwealth Supported Places to pay their student contribution amounts (tuition fees).
 It cannot be used for additional study costs such as accommodation or text books.

 You are eligible for HECS-HELP if you: